 To and From : Belfast-Dublin

 You can get a bus ticket from Belfast to Dublin City or Dublin Airport around 10£ with Translink (Goldline X1/2).
 You can book on Internet and then you’ll have to get your actual ticket from the ticket desk at Europa Bus Center.
 They’ll only deliver it 40min before your ride so no need to arrive 2hrs early!

-From Dublin City, Simone took a bus from Dublin’s Busaras station from the Goldline X1/2 that cost 9£, and Alice took an Aircoach that she paid 17€ to the driver (without reservation).
+From Dublin City, Simone took a bus from Dublin’s Busaras station from the Goldline X1/2 that cost 9£, and I took an Aircoach that I paid 17€ to the driver (without reservation).
 You can also book this one at a cheaper price online, but you have to do it before 5pm the previous day.

 Belfast from London